xaviermerino/ECE1552/Homework1/Readme.md

 *-*-*-*-*-*-*-*
 ```

-Your program must use only three output statements, one of each of the following forms:
+Your program must use only four output statements, one of each of the following forms:

 ```c++
 cout << "* ";`